ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

   | **All Games** | `4D 00 00 00 0A 00 00 00 00 00 00 00 D8 00 00 00`        |
 </details>

-When evaluating the move Facade, the Expert Trainer AI checks if the target has a status condition (poison, burn, paralysis) that would boost the move's power, rather than checking if the user itself is statused.
-As a result, the AI incorrectly rewards using Facade when the opponent is statused instead of when the AI's own Pokémon is statused.
+When evaluating the move Facade, the Expert Trainer AI checks if the target has a status condition (poison, burn, paralysis), rather than checking if the user itself is statused (which would boost the move's power).
+As a result, the AI incorrectly rewards using Facade when the *opponent* is statused instead of when the AI's own Pokémon is statused.

 To fix this issue, change the target battler byte from `00` (target) to `01` (user).
 <br/>